Alexdelia/Find_Randomness/README.md

 <br />

-Use make to compile the project
+Use "make" to compile the project

 <br />